ros2/rclc/rclc_parameter/README.md

 }
 ```

-Parameters modifications are disabled while this callback is executed, causing the following methods to return `RCLC_PARAMETER_DISABLED_ON_CALLBACK` if they are invoked:
+Parameters modifications are disabled while the callback `on_parameter_changed` is executed, causing the following methods to return `RCLC_PARAMETER_DISABLED_ON_CALLBACK` if they are invoked:
 - rclc_add_parameter
 - rclc_delete_parameter
 - rclc_parameter_set_bool